mr3y-the-programmer/Podcaster/README.md

   <h1>Podcaster</h1>
 </div>

-A minimalistic podcast listening app that showcases using Jetpack Media 3 in a real, offline-first app. the app is still a work-in-progress and there are some features that are not yet implemented.
+A podcast listening app that showcases using Jetpack Media 3 in a real, offline-first app. the app is still a work-in-progress and there are some features that are not yet implemented.

 ## Screenshots